What are the most common symptoms of multiple sclerosis?

 Can you recover from multiple sclerosis?

-Medical science told that there is no cure for multiple sclerosis.
+Medical science told that there is no cure for multiple sclerosis but you have to follow some guidelines.
 Treatment usually focuses on speeding up recovery from seizures, slowing the progression of the disease, and relieving symptoms of multiple sclerosis.
 A few group have mild symptoms that don’t need treatment.
 In a recent studies shows that, early disease-modifying treatment for multiple sclerosis is associated with better recovery from relapse and prevention of long-term disability.
 You can buy this book based on real life stories written by George Jelinek & Karen Law.

 What bacteria causes multiple sclerosis?